Desmond T. Doss

 At home, another surprise awaited the young man.
 His men hadn't forgotten the brave medic or his love for the Word of God.
 The message about "Doss' Bible" had been delivered.
 Incredibly, the men who once mocked the Godly Seventh-Day Adventist who would not compromise, had returned to the Maeda Escarpment with a new mission and purpose.
 After soundly defeating the Japanese they fanned out across the rocky terrain and conducted a search until they found, and mailed home, Doss' Bible.

-Doss' story is now immortalized by the movie "Hacksaw Ridge" released by Lionsgate in 2016.
-Here's the trailer.
+Doss's story is now immortalized by the movie "Hacksaw Ridge" released by Lionsgate in 2016.

 A Hero Comes Home